skydoves/compose-hotswan-issuetracker/README.md

 ## How It Works

-[Compose HotSwan](https://hotswan.dev/) uses incremental Kotlin compilation combined with runtime class swapping on the Android Runtime (ART) to deliver fast, reliable hot reload in real Android devices.
+[Compose HotSwan](https://hotswan.dev/) uses incremental Kotlin compilation combined with runtime class swapping on the Android Runtime (ART) to deliver fast, reliable hot reload on real Android devices.
 When you save a file, HotSwan compiles only the changed code, extracts modified classes, pushes them to the connected device, and triggers Compose recomposition.
 The entire pipeline typically completes in under a few seconds.
+For constant-only edits, it completes in under 50 milliseconds via the literal patching fast path.

 For a detailed breakdown, visit the [How It Works](https://hotswan.dev/docs/how-it-works) documentation.